 Yesterday we with Una went to the hospital.
 We did it for the second time just because day earlier we were there some minutes after 12 PM, and it was already too late.
 Three hours later we know – Una’s left hand still needs some medical treatment, at least for one more week.
 They take off the cast, but put on some “metal fixation”.
 We make up an appointment for the next week and leave.
 What to do now?

-We still can’t go to Langkawi island (to do volunteering) on bicycles as planned.
-In two weeks we have seen enough from Kuala Lumpur.
+We still can’t cycle to Langkawi island, to volunteer, as planned.
+In two weeks we have seen enough of Kuala Lumpur.
 “Maybe we can travel in some different way?”, asks Una.
-But really, we can use this week to hitchhike through southern part of Malaysia.
-We may even go to Singapore.
+But really, we can use this week to hitchhike through the Southern part of Malaysia.
+We may even try and go to Singapore.

 We Google a little about hitchhiking in Malaysia, discuss it with Viesturs and it’s decided – we are going to hitchhike tomorrow!
 Bicycles and our bags we are leaving in Kuala Lumpur.

 Soon after 7 AM we go to the metro.
 We ride to the outskirts of city, to the place, which on hitchwiki.org is described as the best place to hitchhike from Kuala Lumpur to South.